Understanding Ectopic Pregnancies and Pregnancy Health

 An ectopic pregnancies affect 1-2% of all pregnancies and up to 4% of those receiving reproductive assistance.
 Read about what ectopic pregnancies are here.

-Currently, from April 19-25, we celebrate National Infertility Awareness Week.
-In light of this week it is important to acknowledge that infertility knows no boundaries.
+Annually on the last full week of April, we celebrate National Infertility Awareness Week.
+In light of this week, it is important to acknowledge that infertility knows no boundaries.
 It affects males and females around the world that come from various backgrounds, of many ages.
 Chances are, someone you know is dealing with infertility.
 Reaching out to a friend who deals with infertility may seem like a difficult position to put yourself in, but these ideas and tips can help you feel prepared and confident to show your support!

 Be aware of the common myths surrounding infertility.
 Instead of repeating these common misconceptions, try to share facts and statistics with others who may not be as educated as you are on the topic of infertility.
 This will give your infertile friends confidence that you support them and take their condition seriously.
 Remember, it is important to spread awareness everyday, not just during National Infertility Awareness Week!